miracle5284/engpy/README.md

     Engpy is targeted to take care of most engineering problems like caculus, transforms, graphs, complex algebraic expressions, Matrices manipulation, vector analysis, analyzing signals.

+    This package can be installed through pip with the command "

+        pip install engpy

+    "

+     Full access to the library is available at https://github.com/miracle5284/engpy/releases/tag/v1.0.0

     The Engpy consist of mainly 3 Datatypes:
     1. Expr
         This is the core datatype of Engpy.
 Most other engpy are based on this class